mohasalahh/WWDC20-Scholarship-Submission/README.md

-# Mohamed Salah WWDC20 Swift Student Challenge Submission
+# Mohamed Salah WWDC20 Swift Student Challenge Submission[Accepted]

 Earth's Core Playground
 Using ARKit and SceneKit, I was able to create a visualization of how the Earth looks from the inside.